SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Singapore is a high-density city: urban densities of its residential districts match the levels observed in other high-density cities in the developed world

 While densely populated cities around the world typically lack sufficient recreational space and sporting amenities for public use, Singapore appears to have found the right balance between creating a high-density urban landscape and incorporating sporting and leisure facilities into its urban setting.
 As a result, this top-tier World City has experienced an evolution of its urban sporting culture over the past three decades.
-The latest available official figures on participation in sports reveal that 54 per cent of Singapore residents engage in regular physical activity (at least once a week), while 26 per cent of residents participate in sporting activities at least three times a week – compared to merely 8 per cent in 1992.
-Participation in competitive events, in particular running events, has also surged in the past 5 years, implying increased societal interest in health, body image and performance assessment.
+The latest available official figures on participation in sports and exercise reveal that 54 per cent of Singapore residents engage in regular physical activity (at least once a week), while 26 per cent of residents participate in sporting activities at least three times a week – compared to merely 8 per cent in 1992.
+Participation in competitive local events, in particular running events, has also surged in the past 5 years, implying increased societal interest in health, body image and performance assessment.

 For decades the provision of sporting facilities and recreation space has been one of the key urban planning policies in Singapore.